Miracle-Uche/Hospital-Performance-Analysis/README.md

 * Microsoft Excel power query was used to clean the data set.
 * SQL was used to derive the insights.
 * Power BI was used to create the visuals.
+# Explorarory Data Analysis
+## Insights from Encounters Analysis
+## Recommendations from Encounters Analysis
+## Insights from Procedure Analysis
+## Recommendations from Procedure Analysis